Looking for Scales? Well, you’ve come to the right place. Jewelry scales,

 It offers extreme accuracy at an affordable price.
 When we say extreme accuracy, we mean precision down to the 0.0001-gram level.
 If you need more than that, you probably don’t need us to tell you which model to get.

 It has a clear chamber that allows one to see inside the case, an easy to

 read display with a number of programmable buttons for mass and density

-measurements, and features that enable conversion to carats, grams and pounds.
-Be sure to see our full list.
+measurements, and features that enable conversion to carats, grams, and pounds.
+Be sure to see our full list of Lab Scales.